Sydney Metro West: Western FastRail

-Proposed Alignment
+Proposed alignment

-It was proposed that two 26 km tunnels will link Sydney (possibly Wynyard station or a new nearby station to be built as part of MetroPitt) with Parramatta, with high-speed trains traversing across the distance in eleven minutes at speeds of up to 160 km/h.
+It was proposed that two 26 km tunnels would link Sydney (possibly Wynyard station or a new nearby station to be built as part of MetroPitt) to Parramatta, with high-speed trains traversing across the distance in eleven minutes at speeds of up to 160 km/h.
 The line would continue above-ground to Blacktown in six minutes, and onwards to Penrith in a further eleven minutes.
-At the time, journeys on existing CityRail lines take up to three times as long.
+At the time, journeys on existing CityRail lines took up to three times as long.

 There were 10 stations proposed for the Western FastRail: